 LOT AND DENSITY STANDARDS

 Lot area (min) None

 Lot width (min) [2] 90 ft / 60 ft / 52 ft / 24 ft

 Density (max) 7 units per acre

-SETBACK AND HEIGHT ST ANDARDS
+SETBACK AND HEIGHT STANDARDS

 Α Front setback (min) 10 ft

 В Side setback (min) [3] 5 ft

 C Rear setback (min) 20 ft

 D Building height (max) 35 ft

 OTHER STANDARDS LOCATION IN KDO

-Use I Regulations Article 4
+Use Regulations Article 4

-Deve elopment Standards Article 5
+Development Standards Article 5

-Subc division Standards Article 6
+Subdivision Standards Article 6 Article 6

-Rules of Measurement Section 9.3 Section 9.3
+Rules of Measurement Secti Section 9.3

 NOTES:

 [1] May be superseded by other standards in this Ordinance (see Section 3.1.C, Superseding Dimensional and Intensity Standards).

 [2] Minimum lot width of 90 feet applies to any lot containing a duplex or triplex.
 Minimum lot width of 52 feet applies to any lot having vehicular access only from an alley.
-Minimum lot width of 24 feet applies to any lot containing a single unit of a

-- width of 24 feet applies to any lot containing a single unit of a single-family attached dwelling or townhouse.
+Minimum lot width of 24 feet applies to any lot containing a single unit of a single-family attached dwelling or townhouse.
 Minimum lot width of 60 feet applies in all other cases.

-[3] There is no minimum side setback from an abutting lot - [3] There is no minimum side setback from an abutting lot containing a unit that is part of the same duplex or triplex.
-The side setback for the street-facing yard of a corner lot shall equal 75 percent of the required front yard setback.
+[3] There is no minimum side setback from an abutting lot containing a unit that is part of the same duplex or triplex.
+The side setback for the street-facing yard of a corner lot

-RESIDENTIAL 8 (R8) DISTRICT
+H. RESIDENTIAL 8 (R8) DISTRICT